Str0nz0/Chinczyk/README.md

 # Chinczyk
 Projekt gry chinczyk w terminalu napisany w Javie

-Alpha 0.2 - First uploaded version | still in progress |
+Alpha 0.2 - First uploaded version:

+*

 -------------------------------------------------
 >If you only want to use the app then just download the .jar file